Knowing Who to Collaborate With – 2 Simple Ways

 Well, customers tend to have a lot in common with regards to their lifestyle and values.
 Their replies offer you access to a mutual customer pool between you and other fellow wellness professionals.
 This customer pool houses other potential customers much like your current customers to reach out to; just by asking your customers that one simple question.

 So, if you’re a Nutritionist and your current customer gives you a list of other wellness professionals they see.
-Massage Therapist, Fitness Instructor and Physiotherapist for example.
+Such as a Massage Therapist, Fitness Instructor and Physiotherapist for example.
 It helpfully signposts you to other similar customers who may also wish to use your services/products, given the chance.
 And vice versa for the other wellbeing professionals.

 Obtaining this helpful information can be gathered in many ways including by survey, social media post and by taking a full history on client information forms.